 The Ambiance at Mandarin Oriental Mosaic

 The dining room at Mosaic is spacious, full of light and nicely decorated.
 Besides the mosaic walls, the elegant interior reflects hints of Peranakan culture.
-Beyond any doubt, this place fits to satisfy the multicultural environment, which is important in the Peranakan culture.
-Food stations are well arranged and it was easy for us to navigate ourselves.
+Without any doubt, this place fits to satisfy the multicultural environment, which is important part of the Peranakan culture and KLCC area.
+Food stations are well arranged and easy to navigate the hunt for next bite.

 Mosaic Buffet Menu